 As social media platforms have expanded, youth, in particular, seem to be less happy.

-Social media networks like Instagram, TikTok, Snapchat, and Facebook seem to negatively impact the mental health of teenagers and grown-ups.
+Social media companies like Instagram, TikTok, Snapchat, and Facebook seem to negatively impact the mental health of teenagers and grown-ups.

-Photo-based platforms can often bombard users with content that encourages unrealistic beauty standards and “body goals“.
+Photo-based platforms often bombard users with content that encourages unrealistic beauty standards, commoditizing social status, and impossible“body goals“.

-This type of social media content makes users compare their lives to those of others who seem to have perfect lives, causing them to feel low self-esteem and low self-worth.
+This type of social media content makes users compare their lives to those of others who seem to have perfect lives, causing them to feel low self-esteem, body image issues, and have low self-worth.

 Similarly, in an interview for Harvard University, Bryn Austin explained: